 Diffuse is the main color of the material.
 This can be modulated with a colored texture.

-Transparency is supported by using a transparent PNG image (RGBA) in the diffuse material channel.
+Transparency can be set by using transparency slider in the diffuse color picker.
+Textured transparency is also supported by using a transparent PNG image (RGBA) in the diffuse material channel.

 To improve the rendering of transparent or semi-transparent surfaces you can do a few things:

 Separate the transparent surfaces from the solid surfaces in different materials.

 Only use transparent PNG images (RGBA) for transparent materials.
 Some applications default to saving RGBA PNG images regardless of the alpha channel being used or not.
 It's better if you save the images as RGB PNG or JPG so p3d.in understands this material is solid.

 Double sided transparent surfaces can be problematic.
 If possible disable this setting from the material properties.